-If you want to learn more about using citation placeholders and editing sources, take a look at Creating a bibliography in Word 2010 or Creating a bibliography in Word 2007.
+If you want to learn more about using citation placeholders and editing sources, take a look at Create a bibliography.
 Or if you want to export your bibliography sources to another computer, check out this post on the Microsoft Word blog.

 - In the Word document, click the citation.